How sports stadiums are designed - Quiz

 B) To maintain the playing surface quality

-C) To decorate the stadium
+C) To design the seating plan

-D) To construct the stadium
+D) To decorate the stadium

 • 10.
 What is the purpose of a scoreboard?